WeirdMidas/Libperfmgr/README.md

 Extras and Advanced Levels:

--Extra: For SoCs that already come with native perfboost settings (performance acceleration).
+- Extra: For SoCs that already come with native perfboost settings (performance acceleration).

 - Boost Fun: An extra tweak to improve the SoC's responsiveness in moments that require immediate performance, such as opening applications or loading games quickly.